Professor Sarah Anderson

 Dr Janine McMillan

-Janine was also a Problem Based Learning tutor at Deakin University’s School of Medicine for seven years, and concurrently a Research Fellow conducting research into the effect of antidepressant and antipsychotic medication on bone cells, at the University Hospital Geelong and Deakin University.
+Janine was also a tutor at Deakin University’s School of Medicine for seven years, and concurrently a Research Fellow conducting research into the effect of antidepressant and antipsychotic medication on bone cells.

-Janine enjoys hiking and camping with her family and friends, and taking the dog for walks on the beach.
+Janine enjoys walking on the beach, hiking and camping with her family and friends.

 Dr Sarah Oxford